jsworldwebstudio/brewsampler/README.md

+This project is currently deployed to Netlify as: https://vibrant-pasteur-c5799f.netlify.com (id/pass: testuser/123456)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>